v1ggs/gulp-website-builder/README.md

 ### General

 -  [easily add or remove modules](#addremove-a-module) (add your HTML processor instead of nunjucks)
--  possibility to proxy a domain (e.g. from local server), when working with php/wordpress (config-project.js > config.build.type 2)
+-  possibility to proxy a domain (e.g. from local server), when working with php/wordpress (config-project.js > config.build.type 'wp')
--  develop a static page (config-project.js > config.build.type 1) or a design for wordpress (config-project.js > config.build.type 2) - wp theme is initialised automatically - directory, screenshot and style.css
+-  develop a static page (config-project.js > config.build.type 'static') or with wordpress (config-project.js > config.build.type 'wp') - wp theme is initialised automatically - directory, index.php, screenshot and style.css
 -  process Nunjucks, SCSS, JavaSript, images, minify and inline svg, create svg sprites
 -  copy (to assets) files that don't have to be processed, e.g. fonts, sounds... so all source files can be in one place (src dir)
 -  'dev' and 'prod' mode: control minification, dev headers, sourcemaps, leave/remove js console logs etc.
 -  sourcemaps (SCSS and JS)
 -  create [humans.txt](https://humanstxt.org/) file
--  notification on plugin errors (so you don't have to keep the console open)
+-  \* notification on plugin errors (so you don't have to keep the console open)
 -  sound on task completion (so you don't have to keep the console open)

+---

+> \* Windows 10 Note: <br>
+> You might have to activate banner notification for the toast to show.<br>
+> You can make it work by going to System > Notifications & Actions.
+The 'toast' app needs to have Banners enabled.
+(You can activate banners by clicking on the 'toast' app and setting the 'Show notification banners' to On)

+---

 ### Gulp